Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Methodology

 \section{Methodology}

 \textbf{Participants:} We recruited 25 participants for a mixed within and between-participants study.
-Participants were between 19-27 years old and were recruited through physical and virtual flyers.
-14 participants were female and 11 were male.
+Participants were between 19 to 27 years old and were recruited through physical and virtual flyers.
+Fourteen participants identified as female and eleven as male.
 Each participant completed 3-4 conditions out of a possible six conditions, resulting in at least 10 participants per condition. \\ \textbf{Equipment:} Neural data was collected using an ISS OxiplexTS fNIRS device.
 This device uses pulsating infrared lasers to calculate the change in hemodynamic response under the human skull.
 Three OpenAI Gymnasium reinforcement learning domains were adjusted for seamless interfacing with participants: Robot Fetch and Place, Lunar Lander, and Flappy Bird. \\ \textbf{Domains:} An agent $\mathcal{A}$ operates in one of three OpenAI Gym domains.
 In Lunar Lander, it uses \texttt{up}, \texttt{left}, \texttt{right}, and \texttt{down} to land between a set of flags without crashing.
 Flappy Bird uses actions \texttt{up} and \texttt{down} to clear a sequence of pipes/obstacles.
-In Robot Fetch and Place, the agent uses \texttt{x-left}, \texttt{x-right}, \texttt{y-up}, \texttt{y-down}, \texttt{z-up}, \texttt{z-down}, and \texttt{gripper-close} to place a cube at a marked goal. \\ \textbf{High-Level Experimental Procedure:} A complete experimental procedure included the administration an informed consent form, configuration the fNIRS device, instruction of tasks, and two post-experiment questionnaires (Figure \ref{fig:paradigms}).
+In Robot Fetch and Place, the agent uses \texttt{x-left}, \texttt{x-right}, \texttt{y-up}, \texttt{y-down}, \texttt{z-up}, \texttt{z-down}, and \texttt{gripper-close} to place a cube at a marked goal. \\ \textbf{High-Level Experimental Procedure:} A complete experimental procedure included the administration of an informed consent form, configuration of the fNIRS device, task instruction, and two post-experiment questionnaires (Figure \ref{fig:paradigms}).